fefe202/nesy/README.md

 ## Folder Overview

 ### `/Foundations`
-- `notebooke...ipynb`: The main notebook implementing a **Sorting Network** with **Semantic Loss** regularization.
+- `project-foundation.ipynb`: The main notebook implementing a **Sorting Network** with **Semantic Loss** regularization.
 It demonstrates how to enforce logical constraints (permutations) on a neural network output in a semi-supervised setting using MNIST data.

 ### `/LLM_Lab`
 - `project_llm_lab.py`: Main Streamlit application file.